bulemi2/Heart_Disease-/README.md

 * Create Machine Learning-based predictive models that can show likelihood of an individual developing CHD in 10 years time for use by phyisicians in targeting individuals for prioritized prevetantive interventions

+# Data Understanding

+The dataset was sourced from Kaggle datasets.
+It contains  15 features used for predicting the 10-year risk of CHD (binary: "1" - Yes, "0" - No).
+The main columns used for prediction are:

+ 	Age
+	Life style factor
+	medical indicators
+	BMI

 # Recommendations
 1. Identification and Prioritization of High-Risk Patients:
 Recognize the pivotal role of age, systolic blood pressure, prevalent hypertension, and diastolic blood pressure in predicting heart disease.